elsantiF/orbis/docs/guide.md

 ## License

-Everything related to Orbis will be under the MIT license, everyone can use it without restrictions.
+Everything related to Orbis will be under the Apache License 2.0, everyone can use it without restrictions.

 ## Why?